If your student seems more concerned about college life than life after college, don't worry. At NNU, we'll take care of both.

 Earning a college degree is hard work, and we will make sure your student works hard to earn their degree.
 NNU is nationally recognized and awarded by both US News & World Report and The Princeton Review; but more importantly, our students are committed to intellectual inquiry.

-Whether your son or daughter is interested in business or computer science, they will leave NNU prepared.
+Whether your son or daughter is interested in history or computer science, they will leave NNU prepared.
 In fact, our graduates have been employed by a wide range of organizations and accepted into prestigious graduate schools, including:

 - Agri Beef Co.